hempreetsingh21122-rgb/Telecom-Customer-Churn-Analysis/README.md

 # 📊 Customer Churn Analysis

+### 📌 Problem Statement

+The telecom company is facing a churn rate of **26.5%**, with **1,869 customers lost**, resulting in an estimated revenue loss of **$139,000**.

+However, the key drivers behind this churn are not clearly understood.
+This project aims to analyze customer data to identify the main factors influencing churn and provide actionable insights to improve customer retention.

 ## 📌 Project Overview

 This project focuses on analyzing customer churn behavior in a telecom company.
 The goal is to identify key factors influencing customer churn and provide actionable insights to reduce customer loss.